LeoHsiao1/pyexiv2/pyexiv2/lib/README.md

-# About These Libraries
+# About The Library

 - `api.cpp` : wrote by the programmer.
 - `api.so` , `api.dll` : compiled from api.cpp, will be called by Python program.
-- `libexiv2.so` , `exiv2.dll` : copied from the release version of Exiv2 project.(The current version is 0.27.2)
+- `libexiv2.so` , `exiv2.dll` : copied from the release version of Exiv2 project.
+  - The current version is Exiv2 0.27.2.

 ---